 Switch vs. Firewall vs. Router

-These devices are all “switches” and differentiate by the network layers they support.
+These devices are all “switches” and differ by the networking layers they support.

-A switch always has multiple network ports, of which one is the uplink port for an incoming network connection, which is shared among the rest of the switch’s ports.
+A switch always has multiple network ports, one of which is the uplink port for an incoming network connection, shared among the rest of the switch’s ports.
+A switch is a physical device that connects different network layers.

-A firewall‘s main job is to inspect data packets to regulate network traffic accordingly, such as blocking or restricting it.
-The firewall function starts at the Network layer 2, and scales up to the rest of the layers, depending on its level of sophistication.
-Nowadays, most firewalls can also function as a router.
+A firewall is a managed switch that can inspect data packets and regulate network traffic, such as blocking, filtering, or restricting it.
+The firewall function starts at the networking layer 2 and extends to the higher layers, depending on its level of sophistication.
+Nowadays, most firewalls can also serve as routers.

-A router‘s main job is to provide and guide (or “route”) the network traffic.
-A router’s uplink is the WAN port to host an incoming Internet connection.
-The routing function starts with the Network layer 3.
-Nowadays, most, if not all, routers have built-in firewall functions, and an advanced router generally includes an advanced firewall within itself.
+A router is a managed switch whose main job is to provide and guide (or “route”) the network traffic.
+A router’s uplink is the WAN port that connects to the Internet.
+The routing function starts with the network layer 3.
+Nowadays, all modern routers have built-in firewalls, and an advanced router generally includes a top-tier firewall.

 That brings us to the first thing to consider when getting a switch: how many ports do you need to add to the network?